omar7c3/secops-gitops-lab/README.md

 Live at [secops-demo.omar7c3.win](https://secops-demo.omar7c3.win/) — you'll need a token to get in, and an admin interface is available at [secops-demo.omar7c3.win/admin](https://secops-demo.omar7c3.win/admin).
 The environment runs weekdays only, 8AM–5PM ET, with automated cluster lifecycle management to keep costs down.

+To try the demo, request a token via [LinkedIn](https://www.linkedin.com/in/omar-al-abayechi) — or use the shared token `DEMO-WJEZ-MJ75` (note: only one active session at a time).

 ---

 ## What It Demonstrates